Health HQ Insider

 Lazy, shortsighted behavior is punishable by death.
 Cognitive load increases and forward thinking becomes a selective breeding trait.

 The closer to the equator you are, the less change there is.
 Resource abundance and constant climate mean no pressure to innovate, no long-term planning requirements.
-Warmth means comfort and comfort means complacency (biologically speaking).
+Warmth is comfort and comfort is complacency (biologically speaking).

-Seasonal cognition is what led to the invention of calendars, agriculture and scheduling.
-The environmental force that paved the way for:
+Seasonal pressures are what led to the invention of calendars, agriculture and scheduling.
+The same force that paved the way for:

 • Industrial revolutions